Ajisai(hydrangea) in Kamakura

 Hydrangeas have been planted on each side of the narrow pass in the temple.
 Visitors walked along the path in a line.

-↑Many people visited!
+↑Many people visited it!
 I heard especially it is crowded on a sunny weekend.

 There were many blue hydrangeas!
 They were very nice.
 The stone statues of Buddha were also decorated with blue hydrangeas.